reallongnguyen/nestjs-vibe-coding/docs/prompts.md

 ## Backend workflow

-### Design the feature and Create Task specification
+## Feature design and Task specification

 ```plaintext
 As a Product Owner, design follow feature between user follow Feature design process.
 This feature use in notification and content distribution feature.